Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Evaluation

 \subsection{Fully-Connected Neural Networks}

-We transfer our results to neural networks by training a fully-connected network with two hidden layers and ReLU activations on MNIST using different forward gradient variants.
-We test three layer widths $w=256, 1024, 4096$ which correlate with the gradient dimension $n$. \Cref{fig:eval_fc_nn} gives the best test error after training for each layer width and the test loss curves for $w=4096$.
+We transfer our results to neural networks by training a fully-connected network with two hidden layers and ReLU activations on MNIST, flattening the image before passing it to the first layer.
+We test three layer widths $w=\num{256}$, \num{1024}, and \num{4096} with different forward gradient variants.
+Since we are using activity perturbation, the gradient dimension $n$ corresponds to the total size of all activations (including hidden), which correlates with the layer width $w$ as $n=2w+10$. \Cref{fig:eval_fc_nn} gives the best test error after training for each layer width and the test loss curves for $w=4096$.
 As in the previous experiments, we observe a clear improvement from using more tangents, with $k=16$ achieving results close to the true gradient $\nabla f$ despite $k\ll n$.
 We again find only little practical difference between $P_U$ and $\fgmean$, although $P_U$ appears more robust and results in slightly smoother training.
 Comparing different widths, we find that forward gradients can lose accuracy as the network size increases, whereas using $\nabla f$ yields marginally better accuracy with larger $w$.
 This aligns with our previous observations that forward gradients with a fixed number of tangents become less accurate as we increase the input dimension $n$.
 The loss curves clearly show that all tested forward gradient approaches require significantly more epochs than $\nabla f$, which converges within \num{25} epochs.
 Using more tangents can both speed up the training process and improve the trained network's predictive performance.
 However, it still takes significantly more epochs than using the true gradient $\nabla f$ when both use appropriately tuned learning rates.